 4 Corner Game

 One of my favorite ways to practice identifying types of sentences is with a “four corner” game.
-To play the “four corner” game, you place an anchor chart in each of the corners of your room.
+To play this game, place individual anchor charts into the four corners of your room.
 (If you can’t actually stick them into the corner, just put them close.)

-Then you hand out sentence cards (without punctuation) for your students to match to the anchor charts around the room.
+Each anchor chart should have one specific punctuation mark or the name of one type of sentence (declarative, interrogative, imperative, exclamatory).
+Then hand out sentence cards (without punctuation) for your students to match to the anchor charts around the room.

 It is super-easy and a great way to incorporate movement into your lessons.